-ACC offers high quality early childhood care and education in an accredited school in South Burlington, VT and has been serving the community for 24 years.
-Currently we serve thirty-two families and thirty-eight children ages six weeks to five years old.
-Since its inception the center has served more than 700 children.
+ACC offers high quality early childhood care and education, is an accredited school in Shelburne, VT and has been serving the community for 30 years.
+Currently we serve 67 families and 80 children ages six weeks to five years old.
+Since its inception the center has served more than 2,000 children.
 We are an active community partner in promoting awareness and opportunity for the field of early education.
 ACC is an independent, 501(c)3 non-profit that operates as an accredited and 5 STAR rated early childhood care and education program.

 At Ascension, we believe in quality early childhood education and understand it is an integral part of our community.
 We are committed to supporting families.
 We strive to empower children to learn, to be curious investigators, to interact positively with others, and grow to be healthy.
 We do this by offering a safe environment for children that provides enriching, nurturing, and growth-enhancing experiences for all ages and abilities.

 We provide an emotionally secure setting to explore and learn.
 This is achieved through developmentally appropriate settings where children are supported by consistent teachers.
 Children learn to feel comfortable expressing their needs, desires, feelings and thoughts.
 This comfort encourages curiosity, exploration and learning.

 ACC embraces play-based child-centered learning with a Constructivist Approach.
 We follow the teachings of developmental theorists Erik Erikson and Jean Piaget.
 Erikson explains human emotional development, and the importance of addressing basic emotional issues at different periods of development.
 Piaget focuses on learning.
 His theories state that children’s natural mode of learning is play.